 - Department of Labor #888-899-8810

-View this link to view covered scenarios that may make you eligible for NY Pandemic Employment Assistance.
+Click this link to view covered scenarios that may make you eligible for NY Pandemic Unemployment Assistance.
+The state has also compiled this helpful PUA FAQ document to assist with common questions regarding Pandemic Unemployment Assistance and unemployment in general during COVID-19.

 What NY Workers Should Know About the CARES Act